Header link June 22, 2020

 Sustainable Groundwater Management Act (SGMA)

 Under SGMA, high- and medium-priority basins as designated by the California Department of Water Resources (DWR) must establish Groundwater Sustainability Agencies (GSAs).
-The GSAs, made up of one or more local agencies overlying a groundwater basin, are required to develop Groundwater Sustainability Plans (GSPs).
-GSAs responsible for high- and medium-priority basins must adopt their sustainability plans by Jan.
-31, 2020 or Jan.
-31, 2022, depending on whether the basin is in critical overdraft.
-Agencies may adopt a single plan covering an entire basin or combine a number of plans created by multiple agencies.
+The GSAs, made up of one or more local agencies overlying a groundwater basin, were required to develop Groundwater Sustainability Plans (GSPs).
+GSAs responsible for high- and medium-priority basins were required to adopt their sustainability plans by January 2020 or January 2022, depending on whether the basin is in critical overdraft.
+Agencies could adopt a single plan covering an entire basin or combine several plans created by multiple agencies.
+Groundwater basins where a court adjudication has set safe yield pumping limits are not required to prepare a sustainability plan under SGMA.

-Almost 300 Groundwater Sustainability Agencies have formed around California to begin the process of bringing overdrafted basins into balance.
+More than 250 GSAs have formed around California to begin the process of bringing overdrafted basins into balance and just over 100 plans have been developed.
 SGMA gives those agencies numerous new tools and authorities to manage the groundwater and implement the objectives of their sustainability plans.
 These include the authority to conduct investigations, determine the sustainable yield of a groundwater basin, measure and limit extraction and impose fees for groundwater management.

 GSPs, which have a 20-year implementation schedule and a 50-year planning horizon, must include a physical description of the basin, including groundwater levels, groundwater quality, subsidence, information on groundwater-surface water interaction, data on historical and projected water demands and supplies, monitoring and management provisions and a description of how the plan will affect other plans, including city and county general plans.
 GSPs can build upon existing groundwater plans.

-Where multiple GSPs within a basin are developed, a single, coordinated GSP must be submitted to DWR.
+Where multiple GSPs within a basin are developed, a single, coordinated plan must be submitted to DWR.
 The idea behind a single document is to “synthesize and connect” the technical and management elements from each GSP “so that there is a consistent and orchestrated plan to sustainably manage the groundwater for the entire basin,” according to DWR.
-There are several funding needs, beginning with the creation of GSPs themselves, followed by inspections and enforcement, project construction and the necessary daily operations and maintenance.
-That money may be drawn from different sources, such as taxes, assessments, property-related fees and regulatory fees.

 Basins in overdraft must achieve groundwater sustainability by 2040 or 2042, predicated on the completion of plans.
 If deadlines aren’t met, the State Water Resources Control Board (State Water Board) can intervene and establish an interim management plan.